LessGoudarzi/codeSnippets/README.md

 ## Snippet Archiving

-I often  find myself re-generating code that  I know I have already produced on another project.
-As such, I am hoping to use this github to collect together various snippets of code that I can later use.
+We often  find myself re-generating code that  We know we have already produced on another project.
+As such, we am hoping to use this github to collect together various snippets of code that we can later use.

-The following provide links to the organizations associated with the software I often work with:
+The following provide links to the organizations associated with the software we often work with:

 * [VBA](http://msdn.microsoft.com/en-us/office/ff688774.aspx), primarily for Excel but some with Word and Access
 * [D3.js](http://www.d3js.org), a very powerful data visualiaztion package written in javascript